-Gretta Fridman, M.D. received her Bachelor of Arts undergraduate degree from Barnard College, Columbia University, and her Medical Degree from the State University of New York at Downstate.
+Gretta Fridman, M.D., received her Bachelor of Arts undergraduate degree from Barnard College, Columbia University, and her Medical Degree from the State University of New York at Downstate.
 She completed her ophthalmology residency and glaucoma fellowship at the University of South Florida.
-She is board-certified by American Board of Ophthalmology
+She is board-certified by the American Board of Ophthalmology

 Dr. Fridman enjoys spending time with her husband and two daughters, traveling, and learning new things.

-Laurie Small, M.D. received her Bachelor of Science undergraduate degree from The University of Miami and her Medical Degree from the University of Florida.
+Laurie Small, M.D., received her Bachelor of Science undergraduate degree from the University of Miami and her Medical Degree from the University of Florida.
 She completed her ophthalmology residency and oculoplastic surgery fellowship at the University of South Florida.
-She is board-certified by American Board of Ophthalmology.
+She is board-certified by the American Board of Ophthalmology.